Witness describes aftermath of horrific crash that left 9 children and 1 adult dead in Alabama - KVIA

 Lacey Willis said the weather had been bad about an hour prior to the crash.
 At the moment of the wreck “it wasn’t downpouring,” she said, but there was still a lot of water on the road.

-Willis had just climbed into the backseat of the car with her daughter when she felt an impact, she said.
+Willis was in the backseat of the car with her daughter when she felt an impact, she said.
 Their car had hit a guard rail, setting off the airbags and sending them into the grass on the median.

 Immediately, she said her husband told her they needed to get their daughter out of the vehicle.
 Willis said she grabbed her daughter and was walking as far away from the site of the accident as she could when she noticed vehicles had started to catch fire.

-Note: Correction: This story has been updated to clarify when CNN producer Lacey Willis had climbed into the backseat of her car with her daughter.